AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 # Shader Generation

 ## 1.1 Scope
 Shader generation features are implemented as a core part of MaterialX.
-Most features are contained in the [MaterialXGenShader](/source/MaterialXGenShader) shared library, but some features are part of the [MaterialXCore](/source/MaterialXCore) library as well.
+Core feature support is contained in the [MaterialXGenShader](/source/MaterialXGenShader) shared library.

+Per shading language support resides in folders which begin with "MaterialXGen".
+Thus, Glsl and Osl language support reside in these folders respectively:
+- [MaterialXGenGlsl](/source/MaterialXGenGlsl) : This is support for GLSL.
+- [MaterialXGenOsl](/source/MaterialXGenOsl) : This is support for OSL.

 Note that there is no runtime and the output produced is source code, not binary executable code.
-The source code produced needs to be compiled by a shading language compiler before being executed by the renderer.
+The source code produced needs to be compiled by a shading language compiler before being executed by a renderer.
 See Figure 1 for a high level overview of the system.

 ![Shader generation with multiple shader generators](../../resources/Images/shaderx.png)